atracy23/csd-340/README.md

-# csd-340
+# bioSite
-Repository for Web Development with HTML and CSS class assignments
+Repository for bioSite Project in CSD340-311A - Web Development with HTML &amp; CSS

 # CSD 340 Web Development with HTML and CSS

 ## Contributors
   - Dr. Sue Sampson
   - Angie Tracy